 I like Andrew, too.
 I’ve seen him once.
 He’s the most imaginative of the Democratic candidates.
 His “Freedom Dividend” is often ridiculed, but it has roots dating to our county’s founding, as expressed in Thomas Paine’s Agrarian Justice.
 In essence, Paine argued that some kind of an “estate tax” should exist so that future Americans receive part of their “birthright” upon reaching an “age of maturity”.
 That probably only applied to free white Americans back then, but I don’t think the idea should be discarded out-of-hand.
 It makes more sense to me than a $15 an hour minimum wage, anyway.
 Some of Yang’s ideas are worth considering moving forward, even if he doesn’t.

-I haven’t seen him personally, but he’s damn near everywhere, isn’t he?
+I haven’t seen him personally, but it seems like he’s damn near everywhere.
 On our phones, on our computers, and on our TVs.
 From what I’ve heard from those who have met him, he’s an earnest and likable guy.
 His biggest issue is climate change, and I think this is an issue Republicans need to address, though I don’t know the details of what Steyer proposes.
 Like Bloomberg, he will remain relevant as long as his money allows him to do so.
 We Iowans will pay attention to him as needed, but he seems unlikely to finish strong in our caucus.

 I haven’t seen her in person, either, but I think she’s one of two Democratic contenders to represent the strongest opposition to President Trump.
 She’s a midwesterner, fairly moderate politically, likes casserole dishes, and has a sharp wit.
 She is one of the two Democratic candidates who I think could stand toe-to-toe with Trump and not only not flinch, but also draw blood.
 Her biggest downsides?
 Rumors that she is dismissive or mean to her staff, and the fact that, as the Onion points out, she “hasn’t attracted enough attention to have major flaws uncovered”.
 If Klobuchar comes in third or a strong fourth in our caucus, she could find a path forward, then those major flaws might be uncovered.